transcom/mymove-docs/docs/adrs/0081-deprecating-devseed-scenarios.md

 deployment to ephemeral or locally during development.
 These moves can be generated as many times as needed by the developer/user within the browser.
-Since this move data is also used with Playwright tests, an added benefit is testing the `testharness` data generation can be done programmatically as part of the end-to-end testing.
+Since this move data is also used with Playwright tests, an added benefit is that the generated `testharness` data can be used for both development and end-to-end testing.

 ### Current state of documentation related to test data